Skip to main content

 Switch Port Count

-In the rack layout view, the hover-over popup shows the total "counted" ports and up ports for that switch.
+In the rack layout view, the hover-over popup shows the total counted ports and up ports for that switch.

-Also, from the switch port list page, you can filter by switch and up/down status to show the count of filtered ports.
+From the switch port list page, you can filter by switch and up/down status to show the count of filtered ports.

 Switch port countSwitch port count